-NO Go to Gross payments subject to foreign resident withholding on the next page.
+Go to Gross payments subject to foreign resident withholding on the next page.

 The amounts you show at C and D are the total income you received from which your payers have withheld an amount because you did not quote your ABN.
 They include the amounts of tax withheld.
-You will be able to calculate these amounts from your completed Individual PAYG payment summary schedule 2005.
+You will be able to calculate these amounts from your completed payment summary schedule.

 STEP 1 Add up all the Gross payment amounts on your completed payment summary schedule that have an N in the TYPE box derived from primary production activities.
-Write your total at c item P8 on page 2 of your schedule.
+Write the total at C item P8 on page 2 of your schedule.
 Do not show cents.

 STEP 2 Add up all the Gross payment amounts on your completed payment summary schedule that have an N in the TYPE box derived from non-primary production activities.
-Write your total at D. Do not show cents.
+Write the total at D. Do not show cents.

-STEP 3 Add up the amounts you have written at © and D and write the total in the adjacent Totals box.
+STEP 3 Add up the amounts you have written at C and D and write the total in the adjacent Totals box.

-If you complete C and/or D item P8 you must complete witem 14 on page 10 of your tax return (supplementary section).
+If you complete C or D item P8 you must complete W item 14 on page 10 of your tax return (supplementary section).